mars-project/mars/docs/source/development/oscar/internals.rst

 Ray backend
 -----------

-For Ray backend, Mars actor pool is created inside a Ray actor, the channel implemeneted via Ray call will be used for message passing between Mars actors.
+For Ray backend, Mars actor pool is created inside a Ray actor, the channel implemented via Ray call will be used for message passing between Mars actors.

 .. image:: ../../images/oscar-ray.png